iandersi/helsinki-citybike-app/frontend/README.md

 docker-compose down
 ```

 ## Notes

-* Helsinki fields in the data are empty, could fill these if needed
+* Helsinki fields in the data are empty, could fill these if needed.
-* Data is duplicated in each file, so I deleted half of the rows in each of the data files
+* Data is duplicated in each file, so I deleted half of the rows in each of the data files (ignoring rows during journeys data import).
-* Date in data is "the wrong way around" (newest to oldest, next month newest to oldest again etc) so I had create a script that turns them around.
+* Date in data is "the wrong way around" (newest to oldest, next month newest to oldest again etc) so I had to create a script that turns them around.
 The purpose of this was to get the ids in descending order.

+## Technologies

+* **Typescript** - I chose typescript for frontend and backend because I'm most familiar with it and I prefer using it over javascript.
+* **MariaDB** - This one I chose because I think it is easy to use and I have previous experience from using it together with docker.
+* **React** - I like react and thought it is the easiest way for me to build a frontend efficiently.
+* **Docker** - I wanted to use docker because it is a fast and convenient way to get my database up and running.

+* **ExpressJS** - This is the only tech I'm familiar with in how to make REST API.
+* **Axios** - Only HTTP client I'm familiar with.
+* **React Bootstrap** - My favorite UI library.
+* **Date-fns** - Makes handling dates easier.

+## To do

+* Possibility to add stations
+* Possibility to add journeys
+* Make the query functions cleaner
+* More statistics when viewing single station
+* Pagination pages